mongodb-labs/migration-verifier/README.md

 # Recommendations

-Users should use a different cluster for storing migration verification metadata.
-If the user must use the destination cluster, they need to either disable mongosync's write blocking on the destination or provide a `--metaURI` with a database user that has the `bypassWriteBlockingMode` permission.
+# Verifier Metadata Considerations

+migration-verifier needs a database to store its state.
+This database SHOULD be on its own cluster.

+The verifier _can_ instead store its metadata on the destination cluster.
+This can severely degrade performance, though.
+It also requires either disabling mongosync’s destination write blocking or giving the `bypassWriteBlockingMode` to the verifier’s `--metaURI` user.

 ## Launch the Verifier Binary